 90 second video

-Create a 90 second video using a phone or camera that tells the story of your chosen image.
+Create a 90 second video using a phone or camera which tells a story that captures your achievement of a single Trinity Graduate Attribute.
 We won’t be judging the quality of the video as long as we can hear and see you clearly.
 Make sure your pitch is aimed at a wide audience.
 It should be clear and compelling, sparking interest in the listener.
 Remember, it must be no longer than 90 seconds!
 Don’t feel limited to the following questions but here are some ideas to consider when composing your pitch:

 - How have you achieved this Trinity Graduate Attribute?